How to Get More Google Reviews: 15 Practical Strategies

 Strategy 8: Train Your Entire Team to Ask

 Review generation should not be one person's job.
 Every customer-facing team member should know how to ask for a review naturally.
-Hold a brief training session covering: when to ask (peak moment of satisfaction), how to ask (casual, not scripted), and how to share the link (text it to them on the spot).
-Some businesses incentivize staff based on reviews mentioning their name.
-This creates healthy competition and makes review generation a team effort.
+Hold a brief training session covering: when to ask, how to ask without pressure, and how to share the link.
+Recognize team members for following the review request process consistently, but avoid rewards that depend on review content, rating, or whether a customer mentions a staff member by name.

 Strategy 9: Leverage Social Media